Pi4J/pi4j.github.io/content/featured-projects/joystick-game.md

    - Error = +/- 1.0 LSB (least significant bit).
    - Resolution = max analog value = 10-bits = 0b1111111111 = 1023.
    - Other data like CLK rising, falling and setup time are neglectable.
-   - You may pay attention to temparature data if your project works in a special temparature case like a hot place or freezer or etc.
+   - You may pay attention to temperature data if your project works in a special temperature case like a hot place or freezer or etc.

 5) Have some fun with the IC.